IRTS C/O David O'Connor

 QSL requests via Clublog or the Buro.
 Requests for a Direct QSL via Clublog or to EI6AL enclosing $2, or 2 via paypal to email@example.com

 A Certificate will be made available for download to any station that works all nine calls, any band any mode.
 Sample below.
-Apply by email to QSL manager EI6AL giving name and call.
-A certificate can also be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via Paypal to email@example.com
+Apply by email to QSL manager EI6AL giving name call and mode for all calls (mixed/CW/SSB or digital).
+A certificate can also be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via Paypal to firstname.lastname@example.org

 In an effort to get the first radio signal across the Atlantic Guglieimo Marconi erected masts near the village of Crookhaven, Co Cork, with further tests made between Crookhaven, the Fastnet Lighthouse and Cape Clear Island.
 These tests continued between 1901 to 1914.
 Though unsuccessful on that trans-atlantic attempt, in 1902 Marconi went on to establish a telegraphic station in Crookhaven.
 That facility was sold in 1914 and was eventually demolished in 1922.